-Oil-tanning is a process of tanning leather using natural oils.
-Typically fish oil and it's usually cod.
+Oil-tanning is a process of tanning leather using natural oils after the initial vegetable tan.
+Typically fish oil, cod oil to be more specific.
 We like to use oil-tanned leather for a number of reasons.

 First off, the oil content makes the leather soft and pliable.
 These are important qualities not only for the look and feel of the leather, but for its workability.
 It is pliable when stretching and molding it into the form of a shoe like nothing else.
 The longest part of the process in shoe making comes from waiting for the stretched leather to dry to take a three dimensional form.
 Oil-tanned leather makes this process easier.